 With an increasing number of investigations and prosecutions and the Government’s drive to raise the profile of regulatory cases in the courts, the need for specialist quality advice has never been greater.

-We understand that you will want to speak to us initially to see how we can assist.
-We offer a no obligation, free initial telephone discussion.
-You can call us on 0808 168 5550 or email firstname.lastname@example.org and we’ll phone you back.
+We understand that you will want to speak to us initially to see how we can help.
+From experience, we have identified three questions an enquirer will ask; can we help, how much will it cost and how long will it take.
+We will offer a no obligation, initial telephone consultation to discuss your case, outline your options and how best we can assist you.
+You can call us on 0808 168 5550 or email email@example.com and we’ll phone you back.

 What is a regulatory case and why do I need legal representation?